-If you plan to be on testosterone, it is recommended that you seek top surgery only after a year or two, as T shrinks the breasts and may qualify you for less-invasive procedures, as well as affect the final outcome.
+If you plan to be on testosterone, it is recommended that you seek top surgery only after a year or two.
+T shrinks the breasts and may qualify you for less-invasive procedures with minimal scarring, as well as affect the final outcome.

 Top surgery usually involves about a week of recovery time, during which your arm movements may be restricted while your chest heals.
-It is advised that you have someone with you to help you in day-to-day tasks such as showering or reaching up for things, which you may be unable to do yourself.
+It is advised that you have someone with you to help you in day-to-day tasks such as showering or reaching up for things as you may be unable to do so yourself.
 Button-down shirts make it easier to get dressed.

-If this is done as part of a phalloplasty / vaginectomy, the vaginal tissue can be used to construct the urethral canal.
-A hysterectomy/oophorectomy may be necessary if a trans man has fibroids, endometriosis, or as a preventative measure if there is a family history of cancer.
+If this is done as part of a phalloplasty or vaginectomy, the vaginal tissue can be used to construct the urethral canal.
+A hysterectomy or oophorectomy may be necessary if a trans man has fibroids, endometriosis, or as a preventative measure if there is a family history of cancer.

 Vaginectomy (removal of vagina)